-Any violation of the provisions in this article shall constitute a misdemeanor, punishable upon conviction as provided by G.S.
+Any violation of the provisions if this article shall constitute a misdemeanor, punishable upon conviction in accordance with section (a), as provided by G.S.
 14-4.
 Any violation may be enjoined, restrained or abated as provided by G.S.
 153A-123(d) and 153A-123(e).
-Penalties for violation are as follows: First Violation-warning, Second Violation-\$25.00 fine, Third Violation-\$100.00 fine, Fourth Violation- Disconnection of water service until such time as the user has made arrangements to conserve and paid any applicable re-connect fees, or until the restrictions have been lifted and the user pays any applicable re-connect fee.